rangsimanketkaew/Auto-NWChem/README.md

 ```
 source /home/$USER/.bashrc
 ```
-Then logout and login, now you can call nwchem.
+May try to logout and login again, so you should be ablt to call nwchem.
+If you have any problem, please ask google, he is your friend.

 # Error & Fixing
 While the system installs NWChem by using **make** or **configuration setting up** commands, you may be met an error which caused by calling library mistake. <br />